Hospital Dental Hygiene: Advantages of Integrating Oral Health Services in a Hospital Setting

 Challenges for Medical-Dental Integration

-Finances are obviously the foundation for any sort of program development, and without them, it may seem impossible to move forward.
-Funds are necessary to support personnel salary, necessary technology (i.e., radiology unit), and product acquisition, like toothbrushes, toothpaste, and floss.
+Finances are obviously the foundation for any sort of program development, and without them, it may seem impossible to move forward.5 Funds are necessary to support personnel salary, necessary technology (i.e., radiology unit), and product acquisition, like toothbrushes, toothpaste, and floss.

-Though these barriers may seem insurmountable, dental professionals are a sturdy bunch, and we have seen amazing progress toward our goals.
-This includes grants subsidizing integration efforts, insurance funding dental positions in a medical setting, and the transition to value-based care in dentistry.
+Although these barriers may seem insurmountable, dental professionals are a sturdy bunch, and we have seen remarkable progress toward our goals.
+This includes grants that subsidize integration efforts, insurance funding for dental positions in a medical setting, and the transition to value-based care in dentistry.
+We may have a great deal of work in front of us, but the progress that has already been made is undeniable.

 In Closing